Marvast: Tourist Attractions

 Marvast has four historical valuable textures, including Marvast Cultural Historical Texture, Turquoise Historical and Cultural Texture, and each historical and cultural context of approximately 5 hectares.

 There are also two villages of tourist destination, including Karokhanan and Chenarnaz, in the Marvast area, which is about 2 km from Marvast, and the historic village of Mobarkeh is located 2 km from the Marvast town and the beautiful white salt lake is 2 km away.

 The villages of Karokhan and Chenarnaz are located in the pleasant mountainous areas of the region, which has a great beauty for domestic and foreign tourists.
-It is worth noting that there are monuments of historical value in the city including Marvast Historical Castle, Marvast Branch Caravan, Sheikh Abdullah Marvast Monument, Mobarka Castle, Studoon Karkhangan and the beautiful historic gardens in Marvast and the villages of Turkan and Herbarjan as well as numerous towers and towers.
+There are monuments of historical value in the city including Marvast Historical Castle, Marvast Branch Caravan, Sheikh Abdullah Marvast Monument, Mobarka Castle, Studoon Karkhangan and the beautiful historic gardens in Marvast and the villages of Turkan and Herbarjan as well as numerous towers and towers.

 Barrow and Bath are other tourist attractions and potentials of the city that we will continue to introduce.
 The women's hilltop (Water Mountain), water mill, Merwast Garden, Salt Lake are other attractions of this area.

 Marvast Castle

-The fortress of Mervast dates back to pre-Islam.
+The fortress of Marvast dates back to pre-Islam.
 The castle is built of clay and masonry materials and the use of brick in the head is over the tall and overlooking the city of Marvast.
 The castle has three circular towers in three corners.
 Instead of a tower on the southwest side of the castle, head to the castle entrance.
 The head of the castle is built on two floors, the roof of the first floor is completely collapsed and only its bases are left.

 The highlight of the building and its aristocracy to the city and its attractions and views from far away and on entering Marvast are one of the hallmarks of this building.
 Agricultural products of this region include wheat, barley, maize, grapes, pistachios and pomegranates.
 This city is the most important agricultural center of Yazd province and one of the main areas of grape production in Iran.